Skip to main content

 Show me a summary of all results.

-After creating it, you can simply type /test-all and Claude runs your complete test suite.
+After creating it, simply type /test-all and Claude runs your complete test suite.
 I have about 10 such skills for recurring tasks.

 Tip